thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 The consumption of events is a frequently important software engineering task.
 I come from a background on automated trading, in which trading strategies and execution algorithms need to process financial exchange orders as soon as posible, there are literally fortunes to be made and lost on processing these things fast, and I got results on how to consume events the fastest.
 This is what I will be describing in this series.

+Every aspect of how to get performance known to me will be covered, that is what I mean by "ultimate".

 The advice discussed in this series is a natural continuation to [the work I presented at CPPCon 2016](https://www.youtube.com/watch?v=z6fo90R8q5U), where I explain how to convert the specification of financial exchange messages into events with maximal performance, now, let us talk about how to process events.

 ## Preliminaries